sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

 ### Operation and Result Verification

-Take the SpringCloug scenario as an example to demonstrate the migration function of the service registration plug-in (from Zookeeper to ServiceComb).
+The following will demonstrate how to use the service registration plug-in to verify the registration and migration function of the SpringCloug application in the dual registration mode (the scenario of migrating from Zookeeper to ServiceComb).

 #### Preparations